mdn/webaudio-examples/README.md

 ## OfflineAudioContext Promise
 The [offline-audio-context-promise](https://github.com/mdn/webaudio-examples/tree/master/offline-audio-context-promise) directory contains a simple example to show how a Web Audio API <code>OfflineAudioContext</code> object can be used to rapidly process/render audio in the background to create a buffer, which can then be used in any way you please.
 For more information, see [https://developer.mozilla.org/en-US/docs/Web/API/OfflineAudioContext/startRendering(promise)](https://developer.mozilla.org/en-US/docs/Web/API/OfflineAudioContext/startRendering(promise)).
 [Run the example live](http://mdn.github.io/webaudio-examples/offline-audio-context-promise/).

+## Output Timestamp
+The [output-timestamp](https://github.com/mdn/webaudio-examples/tree/master/output-timestamp) directory contains an example of how the <code>[AudioContext.getOutputTimestamp()](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext/getOutputTimestamp)</code> property can be used to log <code>contextTime</code> and <code>performanceTime</code> to the console.
+[Try the demo live](https://mdn.github.io/webaudio-examples/output-timestamp/).

 ## PannerNode
 The [panner-node](https://github.com/mdn/webaudio-examples/tree/master/panner-node) directory contains a demo to show basic usage of a Web Audio API <code>PannerNode</code> to control audio spatialization.
 See [https://developer.mozilla.org/en-US/docs/Web/API/AudioContext/createPanner](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext/createPanner) for more details.
 [Run the example live](http://mdn.github.io/webaudio-examples/panner-node/).